Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Injection and recovery in a simulated PTA

-Fig.~\ref{fig:corner} shows the resulting posteriors for all four models, with an inset showing the sky location posteriors projected onto a skymap with simulated pulsar locations.
+Using the highest S/N simulation, Table~\ref{tab:results} summarizes the detection and sky localization statistics for all four models, while Fig.~\ref{fig:corner} shows the resulting posteriors, with an inset showing the sky location posteriors projected onto a skymap with simulated pulsar locations.
 The most detailed CW model using $\bm{\Phi}^{\rm BHB}$ is able to correctly recover all six injected parameters, including $\cos\iota$ and $\psi$.
 We note the posteriors on $\cos\iota$ and $\psi$ are still not well constrained, highlighting the difficulty in recovering precise binary orientations using PTAs.
 Nonetheless, the $\bm{\Phi}^{\rm BHB}$-matrix model is able to recover the most accurate $h_0$ posterior out of the four models by decoupling the impact of inclination angle on the signal amplitude.
-The $\psi$-marginalized CW model, also known as the Spike-Pixel anisotropy model from \citep{Schult2025}, performs competitively well in source sky localization and frequency recovery as the $\psi$-dependent BHB model, despite not including the precise effects of binary orientation.
+The $\psi$-marginalized CW model, also known as the spike-pixel anisotropy model from \citep{Schult2025}, performs competitively well in source sky localization and frequency recovery as the $\psi$-dependent BHB model, despite not including the precise effects of binary orientation.

 Comparison with the purely auto-correlated model given by $\bm{\Phi}^{\rm Diag}$ shows that valuable information is stored in the cross-correlations of the CW.
 Namely, the full cross–correlated models yield less error on the $\phi_{\rm gw}$ and $\cos\theta_{\rm gw}$ parameters, corresponding to a factor of $\sim11$ improvement in sky localization, as well as more accurate GW frequency recovery.
 Meanwhile, the HD-correlated model yields no sky information as the model assumes an isotropic distribution of GW power.
 Despite this misspecification, it can still be used to recover a CW signal with the correct GW frequency, i.e., it is possible to misclassify the signal as an isotropic GWB.